-BACB-approved Course Sequence in Behavior Analysis
+BACB-verified Course Sequence in Behavior Analysis

 From special education to behavior therapy, to school administration and beyond, behavior analysts make a difference in the world.
 The University of Kansas is a pioneering institution in the field of Applied Behavior Analysis.
 Let our nationally respected program provide you with the necessary tools to advance your career with BACB certification.

 The six-course cycle offered by The KU Department of Applied Behavioral Science fulfills the educational requirement to sit for the BACB certification examination.
 This all-online class format is tailored for busy professionals and graduate students, allowing you to get the quality instruction and preparation you need - on your schedule.

 These courses cover the philosophy, science and practice of behavior analysis.
 Students study the principles of behavior, and how those principles relate to the analysis of human behavior in different practical contexts.
 The course cycle can be completed in one calendar year, so you can quickly put your knowledge to work in the real world.

 This course cycle incorporates both synchronous and asynchronous delivery, with once-weekly required online classroom meetings.
 Complete coursework at your own pace, and discuss content with fellow students whenever and wherever you want.